studiomitte/slide-menu/README.md

 ### Menu Overlay

-To add an overlay over the screen while the menu is open add a element with `class="slide-menu__overlay"` before the slide menu.
+To add an overlay over the screen while the menu is open add an element with `class="slide-menu__overlay"` before the slide menu.
 It uses `--smdm-sm-color-overlay` as default color which can be adjusted as needed.

 ```html
 <div class="slide-menu__overlay">